canhld94/HeteroServing/README.md

 What have been done and what to learn up to

+## ---- 2020 / 07 / 27 ----

+- TODO: implement test client
+- Implement thread-safe queue solution for FPGA inference

+## ---- 2020 / 07 / 25 ----

+- So much, first working version
+- Problem:
+  - With FPGA: Device can't be access with multi-thread, so the current server solution is not working
+  - Without FPGA: TTFB and content download time is higher than ussual, idk

 ## ---- 2020 / 07 / 23 ----

 - handle image data from client using `http::string_body` --> `char` array in JPEG form